 • Pro – Up to 30 GB bandwidth + 1 million requests per month, with the ability to pay as you go to increase traffic capacity.

-Screenshot comparing Bolt Free and Pro hosting plan featuress Bandwidth is the total amount of data your site sends to visitors.
+Screenshot comparing Bolt Free and Pro hosting plan featuress Bandwidth refers to the total amount of data your site transmits to visitors.
 Requests are the number of times someone loads a page or visits your site.
-The Free plan typically supports around 10,000–15,000 monthly visits, depending on your site’s size and complexity.
+The Free plan typically supports around 10,000–15,000 monthly visits, depending on the size and complexity of your site.
 The Pro plan is better suited for production sites, landing pages, or growing products, and can often support 100,000+ visits per month for most use cases.
-These limits apply to your Bolt account as a whole, not per project.
+These limits apply to your Bolt account as a whole, not to individual projects.
 If you publish multiple sites, they share the same monthly bandwidth and request allowance.
 Actual numbers will vary depending on page size, with image-heavy sites using more bandwidth.

 Pro hosting is included with every Bolt paid subscription.